Search

 180.7 km/112.2 mile

-• Experience the solitude and pristine natural beauty of the remote and less-traveled trail of the Kanchenjunga region.
+• Experience the peaceful and pristine natural beauty of the remote, less-traveled trails in the Kanchenjunga region.

-• Explore both Kanchenjunga North Base Camp and Kanchenjunga South Base Camp, getting a unique perspective of Mt.
+• Explore both Kanchenjunga North Base Camp and Kanchenjunga South Base Camp to gain a unique perspective of Mt.
 Kanchenjunga.

-• Glimps to various rare species of wildlife, flowers, and birds of the Kanchenjunga Conservation Area.
+• Get a glimpse of various rare species of wildlife, flowers, and birds of the Kanchenjunga Conservation Area.

-• Experience the warm hospitality and culture of Tibetan and Rai ethnic communities.
+• Experience the warm hospitality and culture of Tibetan and Sherpa ethnic communities.

-• Catch mesmerizing sunrise and sunset’s golden hour views from high-altitude viewpoints.
+• Catch mesmerizing sunrise and sunset views during the golden hour from high-altitude viewpoints.

 Outline Itinerary of Kanchenjunga Circuit Trek